-Any damages to the lighting controller during removing, handling and relocating shall be repaired or replaced in kind, to the satisfaction of the Engineer at the Contractor's own expense which shall include any pre-construction damages not identified and approved the Engineer.
+The video encoder shall be removed and relocated as shown in the plans.
+Any damage sustained to the video encoder during removal, storage, transport, and/or reinstallation operations shall be repaired or replaced in kind to the satisfaction of the Engineer at the Contractor's expense.